barjinders/vibe-lab-workshop/scripts/whats-for-dinner-full-youtube-script.md

 00:25 - Host intro + credibility
 Narration:
 Hey everyone, I’m Barjinder Singh from Sydney, Australia.
-I’m a Cloud Architect with Oracle and I write at fluffyclouds.blog.
+I’m a Master Principal Cloud Architect with Oracle and I write at fluffyclouds.blog.
 In this session, I’ll show you how I plan and ship a small but real GenAI app using Cline and Oracle Code Assist as the AI provider, with strong guardrails: Memory Bank, .clinerules, local MCP servers, and a strict Plan vs Act workflow.

 On-screen lower-third:
 Barjinder Singh — Oracle Cloud Architect — Sydney, Australia